A Comprehensive Thanksgiving Safety Guide

 12) Keep hot foods hot and cold foods cold.

-13) Store leftovers properly, refrigerate no more than two hours after food is served.
+13) Store leftovers properly, refrigerate no more than two hours after the food is served.

 14) Eat leftovers within three days or store them in the freezer.